M-B-Kiyani/chatbot-project/README.md

 # Metalogics AI Chatbot

 A production-ready smart chatbot for metalogics.io with RAG capabilities, Google Calendar integration, HubSpot CRM integration, and intelligent booking management.
-Built with FastAPI backend and React frontend.
+Built with FastAPI backend, React frontend, and PostgreSQL with pgvector for vector storage.

 ## 🏗️ Project Structure